eellak/gsoc2021-audio-annotation-tool/docs/GSOC_FINAL_REPORT.md

 # :blush: Acknowledgements

 First and foremost, thanks to my mentors, **Pantelis Vikatos** and **Markos Gogoulos** for guiding and giving me useful advice for the project.
 It was a pleasure working with them and I hope I get the opportunity to do it again soon.
-Moreover I would like to thank the Design team (names here) for the UX suggestions which can be found [here](https://www.figma.com/file/gUelQicOdfJkrqs2XJvHl5/Label-Buddy?node-id=214%3A2605).
+Moreover I would like to thank **Jen Anastasopoulou** and **Lina Aggelopoulou** for the UX improvements which can be found [here](https://www.figma.com/file/gUelQicOdfJkrqs2XJvHl5/Label-Buddy?node-id=214%3A2605).
+These improvements will have been applied by the end of the month and will make Label Buddy more user friendly.
+Finally, I would like to express my appreciation to **[Orfium](https://www.orfium.com/)** for supporting the whole project from the start to the end of it.